In the 4th century BCE, Aristotle described ways a rhetor might stir an audience’s feelings, including these two:

-- Enargeia involves vivid description, a bringing before the eyes or actualization, a way of speaking or writing that makes the lifeless living through metaphor, especially striking or unfamiliar metaphor.
+Enargeia involves vivid description, a bringing before the eyes or actualization, a way of speaking or writing that makes the lifeless living through metaphor, especially striking or unfamiliar metaphor.
 One of the most effective means of pathetic appeal, enargeia gives the listener or reader a sense that s/he is there, experiencing what is being described.
 Moving personal narratives that turn an abstraction into something palpable and present accomplish this.
 Aristotle didn’t talk about images, obviously, but their ability to show can be extremely powerful.
 Aristotle focuses in on the power of active metaphors to accomplish this goal.
 Enargeia often involves personification and/or ethopoeia.

 - Personification (prosopopoeia) involves granting human-like qualities and perhaps voice to something you’re describing that doesn’t really have those qualities: you might suggest that your new iPad is calling to you or winking at you, or you may represent someone who has died as if she were present, etc. (“The ground is thirsty,” “the light dances across the water,” etc.)

-- the rhetor offers something to arouse, intensify, or change the audience’s emotion (this “something” would be called the a pathema, or plural: pathemata);
+- the rhetor offers something to arouse, intensify, or change the audience’s emotion or feelings;

-- and then that emotion functions as a reason for embracing an idea or taking action: If the emotionally charged appeals made by students who survived the Parkland shooting overwhelm me with a mix of compassion, anger, hope, and frustration after listening to Obama’s eulogy of Reverend Pinckney, so–for one thing–I call my congressperson and encourage him or her to produce some effective gun control legislation.
+- and then those feelings function as a reason for embracing an idea or taking action: If the emotionally charged appeals made by students who survived the Parkland shooting overwhelm me with a mix of compassion, anger, and hope, for example, I might call my congressperson and encourage them to produce some effective gun control legislation.